Replicable-MARL/MARLlib/docs/source/algorithm/jointQ_family.rst

 .. admonition:: You Should Know:

-    VDN is the first value decomposition algorithm for cooperative multi-agent tasks.
-However, simply summing the Q value can reduce the diversity of the policy and can quickly stuck into local optimum, especially when the Q net is shared across agents.
+    VDN is the first algorithm that decomposes the joint value function for cooperative multi-agent tasks.
+However, simply summing the Q value across agents can lead to a reduced diversity of policy and can quickly get stuck in a local optimum, particularly when the Q network is shared across agents.

 Math Formulation
 ^^^^^^^^^^^^^^^^^^

 VDN needs information sharing across agents.
 Here we bold the symbol (e.g., :math:`o` to :math:`\mathbf{o}`) to indicate that more than one agent information is contained.

 Q sum: add all the Q values to get the total Q value